Skip to content

 Lecture 01.
 Strong Models Don't Mean Reliable Execution

-You're paying for Claude Pro.
-GPT-4o keeps climbing benchmark leaderboards.
-SWE-bench scores get beaten every week.
-But when you actually let an AI agent loose on a real project — it adds a feature but breaks the tests, fixes a bug but introduces two more, runs for 20 minutes and proudly declares "done" while you look at code that doesn't do what you asked.
+You consider yourself well-traveled in the AI world — Claude Pro subscription, GPT-4o API key, SWE-bench leaderboard numbers memorized.
+One day you finally hand a real project to an AI agent, brimming with confidence.
+The result?
+It adds a feature but breaks the tests, fixes a bug but introduces two more, runs for 20 minutes and proudly declares "done" — and you look at the code and it's not what you asked for at all.

 • Capability Gap: The huge gulf between model performance on benchmarks and performance on real tasks.
 A 50-60% pass rate on SWE-bench Verified means nearly half of real issues can't be resolved.

 • Harness-Induced Failure: The model has enough capability, but the execution environment has structural defects.
-Anthropic's controlled experiment: same prompt, same model, bare run vs. full harness — output quality difference is night and day.
+Anthropic's controlled experiment already proved this.

 • Verification Gap: The gap between the agent's confidence in its output and actual correctness.
 The agent says "I'm done" when it's not done — this is the most common failure mode.